-Criterion 3: This group of islands and skerries are traditional breeding sites for Barnacle Geese Branta leucopsis and Common Eider Somateria mollissima (218 pair in 1995), characteristic species for this kind of archipelago in the biogeographic region.
+Criterion 3: This group of islands are traditional breeding sites for Brent Geese Branta bernicla hrota Barnacle Geese Branta leucopsis, Pink-footed Geese Anser brachyrhynchus (23 pair in 1996) and Common Eider Somateria mollissima, characteristic species for this kind of archipelago in the biogeographic region.

-Criterion 4: This group of islands and skerries provide breeding sites for birds: see justification of Criteria 3 and point 22.
+Criterion 4: The archipelago provides breeding sites for birds: see justification of Criterion 3 and point 22.